 Or can it?
 The Empire, while mighty, is not without its own problems.
 The bevy of psychopaths that make up the government's elite are constantly scheming to advance their causes over their fellows', and occasionally over their leader.
 Golgoth himself, meanwhile, has a weakness that his enemies are trying to exploit.

-right.
-The art is immersive and the story, though grim, is a very competent look into how a world ruled by super-villains would actually work.
-The first two issues were published in 2000 by Gorilla Comics, a flash-in-the-pan publisher whose only product of any note was Empire.
+The first two issues were published in 2000 by Gorilla Comics, a brief-lived imprint of Image Comics.
 After Gorilla folded, the series was picked up (in 2003) and completed by DC Comics, although the events and characters in it are distinctly separate from the main DCU.

 This comic contains examples of:

-- Addiction Powered: Inverted.
-Golgoth keeps his minions controlled by feeding them an addictive super-powering drug called Eucharist.
+- Addiction-Powered: Inverted.
+Golgoth keeps his minions controlled by feeding them an addictive Super-Empowering drug called Eucharist.
 The inversion comes in that the drug comes from the hero Endymion's blood.
 His superhuman biology creates other people's addictions.

 - After the End: By the time the comics begin, Golgoth and co. have already conquered most of the world.